minou65/NMEA2000-FluidLevel/readme.md

 When CONFIG_PIN is pulled to ground on startup, the Thing will use the initial password to buld an AP.
 (E.g. in case of lost password)

-Reset pin is D3 / IO17
+Reset pin is GPIO 13